tomjridge/tjr_simple_earley/simple_earley.md

 The code is a minimal implementation of an Earley-like parsing algorithm.

-References to the code are of the form `l:bc` corresponding to a code comment `(* l:bc *)` (i.e. a label `bc`).
+The source for this file is `simple_earley.md`.
 This markdown file can be processed with pandoc.
 An html version of this doc is in `simple_earley.html`.

+References to the code are of the form `l:bc` corresponding to a code comment `(* l:bc *)` (i.e. a label `bc`).

 We assume familiarity with Earley's algorithm.

 ## An Earley-like algorithm